CustardTart32/digital-pen-backend/README.md

 # digital-pen-backend

-Contains the Jupiter Notebooks that were used to analyse data collected from the [frontend of Digital Pen](https://github.com/CustardTart32/digital-pen-frontend) to determine the feasability of creating a digital handwriting legibility test without the need for specialised assessment.
+Contains the Jupiter Notebooks that were used to analyse data collected from the [Frontend of Digital Pen](https://github.com/CustardTart32/digital-pen-frontend) to determine the feasability of creating a digital handwriting legibility test without the need for specialised assessment.

 Notable files include: